-With a program, the default program is what program will open when wanting to open a certain file type, more commonly known as the file association.
+With a program, the default program is what program opens when opening a certain file type, more commonly known as the file association.
 For example, the file extension .XLS may be defaulted to Microsoft Excel, and when opening the file it opens in Microsoft Excel.
 When installing a new program it is not uncommon for the default program file association to change unless the program gives you the option for not changing the settings.

 The default browser is the Internet browser the computer has chosen to browse the Internet.
 For example, with Microsoft Windows the default browser is Internet Explorer and with the Apple computers its Safari.

 - Enabling or disabling a program set as the default program.